dbt-labs/docs.getdbt.com/website/docs/reference/commands/build.md

 - The model is materialized.
 - [Data tests](/docs/build/data-tests) are run on the model.

-This saves on warehouse spend because the model won't be materialized unless the unit tests pass successfully.
+This saves on warehouse spend as the model will only be materialized if the unit tests pass successfully.

 Unit tests and data tests can be selected using `--select test_type:unit` or `--select test_type:data` for `dbt build` (same for the `--exclude` flag).